Jasonnor/Car-Simulator/README.md

     InputA2 InputB2 InputC2 Output2
     ...

-Where InputA is value of center distance sensor, InputB is value of right distance sensor, InputC is value of left distance sensor and output is steering wheel rotation angle.
-The default [datasets](Genetic-Algorithm/dataset-4D) can be found here.
+Where InputA is value of center distance sensor, InputB is value of right distance sensor, InputC is value of left distance sensor and output is rotation angle of steering wheel.
+The default datasets can be found [here](Genetic-Algorithm/dataset-4D).

 ## 6-Dimensional Output Data Format